fisherback/-Coming-Soon-Portfolio-Page/README.md

 This studio and its products are currently in active development.
 Stay tuned for updates, prototypes, and launches.

 ### 💡 About the Creator
-Designed by someone with lived experience, Focus By Design builds with empathy and intentionality—designing tools that work *with* the way real people think and live.
+Designed by someone with lived experience, Focus By Design builds with empathy and intentionality - designing tools that work *with* the way real people think and live.

 ---